bharathyn/Product-details-and-review-scraping/README.md

 # Product details and review scraping
  This Project is to webscrap the Bath and Body works website's product detail and its 100 reviews for each product.
+ This UiPath bot is developed for educational purpose only.